christwopointoh/collectivo/README.md

 Folders:
 - `collectivo` - A django package, the core of the framework.
-- `collectivo-app` - A django app that can be used to run collectivo.
+- `collectivo_app` - A django app that can be used to run collectivo.

 ## Development